 The Glycated Hemoglobin HbA1C blood test, or more commonly known as the “A1c” blood test, is an important test given to nearly every single person with diabetes on the planet and many of those at risk for developing diabetes.
 It is the universally preferred method of diagnosing the onset of pre-diabetes and the only blood test that does not require overnight fasting.
 Achieving improved A1C scores is an important milestone in lifestyle intervention programs focused on reversing pre-diabetes.

 As important as this blood test is, the HbA1C blood test is systemically misunderstood by patients and confused with acute blood sugar readings.
-The Hemoglobin A1C protein model solves this problem by transforming a misunderstood blood test result into an interactive scientific model that patients of all ages can explore while waiting for physicians to begin an appointment.
+The Hemoglobin A1C protein model solves this problem by transforming blood test results into an interactive scientific model that patients of all ages can explore.
+Normal hemoglobin would have little no glucose attached, while a person with poorly controlled diabetes might have hemoglobin saturated with glucose.
+The Interactive Hemoglobin A1c Teaching Model allows patients to attach and detach glucose pieces to represent their most recent blood test result.

 Interactive Protein Models as Tool for Pediatric Patient Education